AnkushRoy-code/SplitWave/JOURNAL.md

 I have made plans to add homerow mods to my keyboard!
 Now it will be even more cool with timeless modkey

+## 15th June 2025 - Giving up

+A lot has had happened.
+I was really lost.
+I felt really guilty.
+I still do.
+Because I fucked up.
+I had assumed that I will be lucky with them but I was proven wrong because of the JLCPCB having a tax of about $18 on $17 order.
+I was heartbroken thinking all my hardwork was for nothing I cried a little.
+I talked with Hackclub people and told them that I will be dropping out of the event because I will not be able to pay my taxes.
+They are a lot.

+But the are so kind that they said they will pay my taxes.
+Even though the do not do it.
+They said that they will make it a exception because they liked the love and effort I put in Splitwave.
+I still do not know how much customs in the
+$75 order but I still hope for the best.

+Right now I am finishing up my cases.
+I am making the USB-C port hole and the buttons holes too.

+Other than that I also have recieved the Jacks & batteries.
+The JLCPCB should also come quiet fast now.